Shetland (TV series): Production

 Filming began in April 2015 for a third series, which began screening in January 2016.
 This series saw a change in format; with all six episodes covering a single story, written exclusively for television.
 This was the first series not to adapt any of Cleeves' novels.
 Ciarán Hinds and Anna Chancellor were among the new cast members for this series.
 A fourth series was announced by the BBC in July 2016.
 Again, this series is a single story played out across six episodes and written exclusively for television.
 Stephen Walters and Neve McIntosh were among the new cast members announced for the series.
 It was broadcast on BBC One beginning on 13 February 2018.
-Series 5 was broadcast on BBC1 from 12 February 2019.
+Series 5 was broadcast from 12 February 2019.

 During filming, the cast and crew are usually based in Glasgow and other areas of mainland Scotland.
 Filming often takes place in areas with landscape or buildings reminiscent of those in the Shetland Islands, such as Kilbarchan in Renfrewshire, Barrhead, where Henshall was born and grew up, Ayr and Irvine, North Ayrshire.
-"My character’s house is actually in Kilbarchan, the interior of a couple of crofts are here [in Irvine, Ayrshire] and the police station is in Barrhead", Henshall said in a 2019 interview.
+"My character’s house is actually in Kilbarchan, the interior of a couple of crofts are here [in Irvine, Ayrshire] and the police station is in Barrhead," Henshall said in a 2019 interview.

 Filming locations on or near Shetland have included Lerwick, the NorthLink ferry and the village of Wester Quarff, south of Lerwick.
-Some filming was on Fair Isle for series 2.
-The Hillswick wildlife sanctuary featured in series 4.
+Some filming was on Fair Isle for series 2 and the Hillswick wildlife sanctuary featured in series 4.